for Health Care Providers

 A procedure in which cerebrospinal fluid from the subarachnoid space in the lumbar region is removed for examination.
 Also known as spinal tap.

 A transparent, slightly yellow fluid that carries lymphocytes.
 Lymph is derived from tissue fluids collected from all parts of the body and is returned to the blood via lymphatic vessels.

 Small, bean-sized organs of the immune system, distributed widely throughout the body.
 Lymph fluid is filtered through the lymph nodes in which all types of lymphocytes take up temporary residence.
 Lymph nodes contain T cells, B cells, as well as other cells of the immune system.

 A white blood cell.
 Present in the blood, lymph, and lymphoid tissue.

 Cancer of the lymphoid tissues.
 Lymphomas are often described as being large-cell or small-cell types, cleaved or noncleaved, or diffuse or nodular.
-The different types often have different prognoses (i.e. prospect of survival or recovery).
-Lymphomas can also be referred to by the organs where they are active, such as CNS lymphomas, which are in the central nervous system, and GI lymphomas, which are in the gastrointestinal tract.
+The different types often have different prognoses (ie, prospect of survival or recovery).
+Lymphomas also can be referred to by the organs in which they are active, such as CNS lymphomas, which are in the central nervous system, and GI lymphomas, which are in the gastrointestinal tract.
 The types of lymphomas most commonly associated with HIV infection are called non-Hodgkin lymphomas or B-cell lymphomas.
 In these types of cancers, certain cells of the lymphatic system grow abnormally.
 They divide rapidly, growing into tumors.